 Her condition was dire when our team first met her.
 She continued chemotherapy afterwards and finally had her last round this December.
 Her surgery, scans, blood work, post chemo medications, hospital stay and consumables all sponsored by us.
 The next step in Summayah’s treatment is her Radiotherapy and we are very excited and hopeful that her scans will stay clear at the end of it all.

-Support the treatment of indigent Nigerian children with cancer. help us raise our survival rate from 20%
+Support the treatment of indigent Nigerian children with cancer.
+Help us raise Nigeria's childhood cancer survival rate from its present 20% to 50% by 2030 as envisioned by the WHO

-We have lost more children than have survived but we are not deterred.
+We have lost more children than have survived.
+This year, 2025,

 We continue to work towards a world where no child, anywhere dies of cancer.